RavitejaKambhampati237/RavitejaKambhampati237/README.md

 ⸻

-Full Stack Developer — Amdocs, Hyderabad, India (Nov 2022 – June 2023)
+Software Engineer — Amdocs, Hyderabad, India (Nov 2022 – June 2023)
 	•	Developed backend microservices with Spring Boot and responsive frontend with ReactJS and Next.js
 	•	Integrated microservices with Kafka, optimized SQL performance, implemented JWT-based security
 	•	Enhanced SEO with SSR and lazy loading; automated deployments with Docker and Kubernetes on AWS